 He only pulled in 10, 12, 16, 19, and 22 percent of the vote in the five states that held contests yesterday.

-And to date, in more than 40 contests, Cruz has won non-evangelicals only once, and Trump seems to be expanding his appeal among college educated and women voters in Republican contests.
+And Trump seems to be expanding his appeal among college-educated and women voters in Republican contests.

 Dan Balls at the Washington Post reminds us that Cruz was supposed to win South Carolina in February based on his own internal game plan and did not.

-And Cruz was supposed to have a big night on March 1st when many southern states voted, and that's the night that he won Texas and Oklahoma, but Trump won Alabama, Arkansas, Georgia, and Tennessee.
+And that's the night that he won Texas and Oklahoma, but Trump won Alabama, Arkansas, Georgia, and Tennessee.

 And Trump has also done very well with evangelicals in at least as many states as Cruz.

-Trump had won 18 states, four for Cruz.
+So among GOP voters who do not have college degree, Trump had won 18 states, four for Cruz.

-John Pet Horitz, who's very anti-Trump, wrote a piece in the New York Post that Cruz is crumbling.
+John Pethoritz, who's very anti-Trump, wrote a piece in the New York Post that Cruz is crumbling.

 I'm not sure I agree with that yet.

-I think you gotta win the game.
+I think you got to win the game.

-Carly Fiorina's extraordinarily talented.
+Carly Fiorina is extraordinarily talented.

-I've love Carly.
+I've local Carly.

 She's great.